 HFES Annual Meeting

-Plan to attend the 2017 HFES Annual Meeting, which will be held October 9–13 at the JW Marriott in Austin, Texas.
+Plan to attend the 2019 HFES Annual Meeting, which will be held October 28–November 1 at Sheraton Grand Seattle in Seattle, Washington.

 All members and nonmembers are invited to submit their work for consideration.
 The proposal should be up to five formatted pages, as specified in the Call for Proposals.
 Papers that have been published previously or presented at another professional meeting may not be submitted.

 The HFES Executive Council and Technical Program Committee are particularly interested in proposals that address any of the National Academy of Engineering’s 14 Grand Challenges, which are part of the Society’s strategic focus.
 The Grand Challenges are as follows:

 - Secure cyberspace